Chu Chu and the Philly Flash: Productions and background

-In January 1974 it was announced the film was the third script from Broadway lyricist Bob Merrill, the others being Mahogany and Freaky Friday.
-It was about a Puerto Rican prostitute and a Bowery wino who claims he used to be a baseball pitcher.
+In January 1974, it was announced the film was the third script from Broadway lyricist Bob Merrill, the others being Mahogany and Freaky Friday.
+It was about Chu Chu, a Puerto Rican prostitute and Philly Flash, a Bowery wino who claims he used to be a baseball pitcher.
 Merrill wanted to make it for Columbia.

 In January 1975, it was announced that the film would be a joint venture between Raquel Welch Productions, Columbia Pictures and Monroe Sachson Productions with Raquel Welch playing the part of Chu Chu.
-Ron Talsky, who was dating Welch at the time, was set to produce the movie with Robert Merrill writing the screenplay.
+Ron Talsky, who was dating Welch at the time, was set to produce the movie with Merrill writing the screenplay.
 However, Columbia was nervous about Talsky producing the film and said they were re-evaluating the project.
 Eventually, Columbia pulled out of the project, as did Welch, Sachson and Merrill, Talsky was the only participant from the original Welch venture to actually be a part of the final film.
 Talsky did not remain a producer on the movie, but instead was hired as the film's costume designer.

 Alan Arkin became involved with the project after a chance meeting with Jay Weston.
 Arkin agreed to star in the film under the condition that his wife, Barbara Dana, be allowed to rewrite the script.
 (She had written children's books, folk songs and another script with her husband.)
 Arkin spent the next seven years developing the film with Weston.
 Dana had a small role in the film, and Arkin's three children, Adam Arkin, Matthew Arkin and Tony Arkin also had roles in the film.
 "We wanted to say something positive about people," said Dana.
 Arkin called it "the best script I've read in years."

-In April 1980 it was announced that Arkin would appear in the film alongside Carol Burnett for Melvin Simon Productions.
+In April 1980, it was announced that Arkin would appear in the film alongside Carol Burnett for Melvin Simon Productions.
 The director was David Lowell Rich who had done a TV movie with Arkin, The Defection of Simas Kudirka.

 Shooting

 Principal photography for the film began on August 20, 1980, with location filming in San Francisco and Los Angeles, California.
-According to production notes, San Francisco locations included Alta Plaza Park, the China Basin and Potrero Hill.
+According to production notes, San Francisco locations included Alta Plaza Park, China Basin and Potrero Hill.
 Interior sets were built at the U.S. Navy hangar on San Francisco's Treasure Island.
 On October 31, 1980, principal photography was completed.